About this blog

 Adapted from the definition of polyglot in Collins English Dictionary

-I don’t usually publish guest posts on this blog, except from people who blog about languages and related topics, but will consider publishing language-related articles in the articles section of Omniglot.
+I welcome guests posts from people who blog about languages and related topics, and will also consider publishing language-related articles in the articles section of Omniglot.

-If you’d like to post any posts from this blog, you’re welcome to do so, as long as you include the following text: “Copyright © [Year] Simon Ager.
+You’re welcome to republish posts from this blog.
+Please include the following text: “Copyright © [Year] Simon Ager.
 For more language-related musing, go to Omniglot.com/blog”